7 Things to Know Before Renting Out Your Home

 2) Your legal responsibilities.

-It may not be a real page-turner, but you'll want to read through the state and federal fair housing laws.
+It may not be a page-turner, but you'll want to read through the state and federal fair housing laws.
 Visit the U.S. Department of Housing for documents that detail the Fair Housing Act.
-Learn more about this topic in our article, What Homeowners and Landlords Should Understand About the Fair Housing Act.
+It details restrictions on discrimination against protected classes, including race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, and disability.

 A little bit of homework now will prepare you if any unexpected legal issues arise later.
-When looking for accurate forms to address the legal requirements, MilitaryByOwner offers various options via U.S. Legal Forms.
+When looking for accurate forms to address legal requirements, MilitaryByOwner offers various options via U.S. Legal Forms.
 Use your Residential Lease Application form to screen for an ideal tenant.
 Most prospective tenants understand the need for credit and background checks.
 No matter if the candidate is a referral from a friend or a co-worker, treat each applicant the same.

 3) The matter of timing.

+When initiating a Residential Rental Lease Agreement from U.S. Legal Forms, consider the timing.
+What length of time do you want a tenant to reside in your home?
+Six months?
+One year?
+Two years?
 In our case, we are unsure how long our new assignment will be.
-We hope to find a tenant to lease our home for at least one year with the option to renew if they prefer to stay another year.
+We hope to find a tenant to lease our home for at least one year with the option to renew if they prefer to stay another.

-Image from Shutterstock
+Photo from Shutterstock

 4) Lease specifics.